wistpotion/sturdy-webcomic-downloader/readme.md

 ## Headers

+### What are they?

+Requests are sent from your computer to the server that contains the website you're visiting.
+Requests consist of a body and headers.
+The body is the main part of the message (for example an image) and headers are other important stuff.
+It contains stuff like login tokens (passwords but for computers) and cookies.
+It also contains information about your browser, which country you are from and so on.

-### Why do you need them?
+### Why do you sometimes need them to download webcomics?

 Some websites require you to log in to be able to read their comics.
-Some websites with mature content requires you to have a special kind of header called "cookie", and will continue to redirect you unless you have the header.
+Some websites with mature content require you to have a "i want to see mature content" consent cookie, and will continue to redirect you unless you have the header.

 ### How to find them